Blazebot7000/mocafi-interview-demo/README.md

 This project was created by Collin Graf as a part of an interview for the company MoCaFi.

-This application is being hosted on Vercel, accessible here: (Will add link once deployment is tested)
+This application is being hosted on Vercel, accessible here: https://mocafi-interview-demo.vercel.app/

 ## Code Showcase

 This codebase is written using Angular 19.

-You will notice a lack of .css/.scss/.sass files in this project, as I have used Tailwinds to manage the application styles over the more traditional approach of using stylesheets.
+You will notice a lack of stylesheets in this project's components, as I have opted to use Tailwinds to manage the application's components' styles.

-This codebase also utilizes many core Angular concepts and libraries, such as ngrx state management, Angular Material components, Angular Routing, and both Angular Template-driven forms and Angular Reactive Forms.
+This codebase also utilizes many core Angular concepts and libraries, such as ngrx state management, Angular Material components, Angular routing, and both Angular template-driven forms and Angular reactive forms.

 ## Project Structure

 This project is broken down into 2 main folders.
-First is the components folder which houses all of my application's components.
-This folder is broken down further between components that act as a page and components that are shared for use across multiple pages.
+First is the components folder which houses all the application's components.
+This folder is broken down further between components that act as a page and components that are shared or reusable.
 Second is the store folder which houses the application's state, handles all logic related to API interactions, and holds any custom types or interfaces.

 ## Misc